-Filing Chapter 7 With No Money
+How to File Chapter 7 With No Money

 Filing for bankruptcy on your own may save you some money up front, but it comes with a risk.
-Mistakes may wind up costing you more than an attorney would.
+Mistakes could wind up costing you more than an attorney would.
 Either way consider talking with a bankruptcy attorney first - the consultation is free!

 Choose Your Debt Amount

 Yes, Chapter 7 bankruptcy can give you a fresh start, but obviously there are hurdles to clear and challenges to meet in doing so.
-Bankruptcy courts charge fees for filing and for required courses.
-If you need an attorney to guide you on the path – and it’s highly recommended – that is additional expense.
-If you file Chapter 13 bankruptcy, which requires debts be settled on an established payment plan, a lawyer is almost essential.
+Bankruptcy courts charge fees for filing and for the credit counseling and debtor education courses the process requires, and hiring an attorney to guide you through the bankruptcy journey means additional expense.

 How Much Does Chapter 7 Bankruptcy Cost?